sterling5241/creality-wiki/docs/loadcells.md

 - `force_safety_limit` (default `2000` grams) is the most force allowed on the bed before a probe move starts.
 If it is exceeded you get `force of 3000g exceeds force_safety_limit (2000g) before probing!`, this can be caused by the nozzle already resting on the bed or something pushing on the bed.
 - `drift_safety_limit` (default `1000` grams) is the most force allowed while probing before it triggers.
 If it is exceeded you get `force exceeded drift_safety_limit before triggering!`.

-## Known Issues

-- Only the Ender 3 V3 has been tested, the K1 and K1 Max configuration is based on the stock printer configuration and has not been run on a real printer.

 ## Switching Back